 The Office is not exposed to any interest rate, currency, liquidity or credit risk arising from its financial instruments due to their nature.

 (E) DEFERRED LEASE INDUCEMENT

-The deferred lease inducement is amortized as a reduction of rent expense on a straight-line basis over the terms of the respective leases.
+The deferred lease inducement is amortized as a reduction of rent expense on a straight-line basis over the term of the lease.

 (F) MEASUREMENT UNCERTAINTY